wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/security-configuration-assessment.rst

 | Registry (Windows Only)      | r              |
 +------------------------------+----------------+

-Note the following list to better understand the syntax of the rules:
+In order to better understand the syntax of the rules it is important to note that:

-- These *types* make reference to the location where the rule will look for the content of the check.
-Every rule have to start with a location.
+- The *type* of a rule references the location where the rule will look for the content of the check.
+Every rule has to start with a location.

-- After the location, it is commonly found the content to look for, it is accepted a literal string or a regular expression preceded by ``r:`` (the supported regexes can be found :doc:`here <../../ruleset/ruleset-xml-syntax/regex>`).
+- The location is commonly followed by the content to look for.
+It is accepted a literal string or a regular expression preceded by ``r:`` (the supported Regex syntax can be found :doc:`here <../../ruleset/ruleset-xml-syntax/regex>`).

-- As explained before, the most common rules has the format ``type:location -> r:REGEX;``.
+- As explained before, the most common rules have the format ``type:location -> r:REGEX;``.
 However, there are exceptions, for example, for Windows registries, we would have to add the registry key in the middle of the rule.

 - Each rule must end with the semicolon ``;`` character.

-Examples will help us to understand this logic much better:
+The following examples illustrate this logic:

 **Rule syntax for files**